Bill Hicks

-William Melvin Hicks (December 16, 1961 – February 26, 1994) was an American stand-up comedian, social critic, satirist, and musician.
-His material—encompassing a wide range of social issues including religion, politics, and philosophy—was controversial and often steeped in dark comedy.
+William Melvin Hicks (December 16, 1961 – February 26, 1994) was an American stand-up comedian and satirist.
+His material— encompassing a wide range of social issues including religion, politics, and philosophy— was controversial and often steeped in dark comedy.

-At the age of 16, while still in high school, Hicks began performing at the Comedy Workshop in Houston, Texas.
-During the 1980s, he toured the U.S. extensively and made a number of high-profile television appearances, but he amassed a significant fan base in the UK, filling large venues during his 1991 tour.
+At the age of 16, Hicks began performing at the Comedy Workshop in Houston, Texas.
+During the 1980s, he toured the United States extensively and made a number of high-profile television appearances, but he amassed a significant fan base in the United Kingdom, filling large venues during his 1991 tour.
 He also achieved some recognition as a guitarist and songwriter.

 Hicks died of pancreatic cancer on February 26, 1994, at the age of 32.
 In subsequent years, his work gained significant acclaim in creative circles—particularly after a series of posthumous album releases—and he developed a substantial cult following.
 In 2007, he was number six on Channel 4's list of the "100 Greatest Stand-Up Comics", and rose to No. 4 on the 2010 list.
-In 2017, Rolling Stone magazine ranked him number 13 on its list of the 50 best stand-up comics of all time.
+In 2017, Rolling Stone ranked him number 13 on its list of the 50 best stand-up comics of all time.

 Early life

 Hicks was born in Valdosta, Georgia, the son of James Melvin "Jim" Hicks (1923–2006) and Mary (Reese) Hicks.
 He had an older sister, Lynn, and an older brother, Steve.
-The family lived in Alabama, Florida, and New Jersey, before settling in Houston, Texas, when Hicks was seven years old.
+The family lived in Alabama, Florida, and New Jersey before settling in Houston, Texas, when Hicks was seven years old.
 He was drawn to comedy at an early age, emulating Woody Allen and Richard Pryor, and wrote routines with his friend Dwight Slade.
-While attending Stratford High School, he began performing comedy (mostly derivations of Woody Allen material) for his classmates.
+While attending Stratford High School and the University of Houston, he began performing comedy (mostly derivations of Woody Allen material) for his classmates.
 At home, he wrote his own one-liners and slid them under the bedroom door of Steve, who he thought was a genius, for critical analysis.
 Steve told him, "Keep it up.
 You're really good at this."

 Early on, Hicks began to mock his family's Southern Baptist religious beliefs.
 He joked to the Houston Post in 1987, "We were Yuppie Baptists.
 We worried about things like, 'If you scratch your neighbor's Subaru, should you leave a note?'"
 Biographer Cynthia True described a typical argument with his father:

-He was close with his family his whole life, though, and he did not reject spiritual ideology itself, and throughout his life, he sought various alternative methods of experiencing it.
+He was close with his family his whole life, though, and he did not reject spiritual ideology itself; throughout his life, he sought various alternative methods of experiencing it.
 Kevin Slade, elder brother of Dwight, introduced him to Transcendental Meditation and other forms of spirituality.
 Over one Thanksgiving weekend, he took Hicks and Dwight to a Transcendental Meditation residence course in Galveston.
 Worried about his rebellious behavior, his parents took him to a psychoanalyst at age 17.
 According to Hicks, the analyst took him aside after the first group session and told him, "You can continue coming if you want to, but it's them, not you."